SonicMastr/PIB-Configuration-Tool/README.md

 Installer and Configuration Tool for [Pigs in a Blanket](https://github.com/SonicMastr/Pigs-In-A-Blanket) on the PSVita

 ## What this does
 This application is for both user and devs to enjoy the benifits of Pigs in a Blanket without having to go through a mariad of steps to get things working.
-Simply install and press Cross.
-It's as simple as that.
-If at any time you accidentaly delete or corrupt your modules, re-install is as simple as a click of a button.
+Just install the VPK, open the app, and press Cross.
+It's as simple as that, and takes less than a second to complete.
+If at any time you accidentaly delete or corrupt your modules, re-install is as simple as the press of a button.

 ![Pigs in a Blanket Configuration Tool](https://cdn.discordapp.com/attachments/692425410142666764/771564600810274816/unknown.png)